 This can be a great option to save money on your wedding — especially if you have your eye on a designer frock that would otherwise bust a modest budget.

 You might have reservations about buying a pre-owned wedding dress, or maybe you just aren't sure where to start.
-In this post, we outline everything you need to know about buying a wedding dress from a reseller or former bride!
+In this post, we outline everything you need to know about purchasing a previously-owned wedding dress from a reseller or former bride!

 Why buying a used wedding dress is the best idea for a budget savvy bride